cvivek07/travel-sdk/docs/USAGE.md

 IxigoSDK.init(authProvider = MyAppPartnerTokenProvider(), /* Other params*/)
 ```

 `PartnerTokenProvider.Requester` should be used by your implementation to determine how to obtain the token.
-For instance, if we pass `CUSTOMER`, it would be OK to present a LoginDialog since the Customer initiated this request.
+For instance, if we pass `CUSTOMER` as `RequesterType`, it would be OK to present a LoginDialog since the Customer initiated this request.
 Otherwise, we should not show any UI to the customer.

 ### Using Activity for Result